Banks Island (British Columbia)

 Banks Island is an island on the coast of the Canadian province of British Columbia.
 It is located south of Prince Rupert, on Hecate Strait, east of and opposite Haida Gwaii.
-To the east of Banks Island is Pitt Island and McCauley Island, both across Principe Channel.
-To the west is Bonilla Island.
-To the south lies the archipelago of the Estevan Group, beyond which is Caamaño Sound.
+To its east is Pitt Island and McCauley Island, both across Principe Channel.
+To its west is Bonilla Island.
+To its south lies the archipelago of the Estevan Group, beyond which is Caamaño Sound.

 Banks Island is 72 km long and ranges in width from 9.7 km to 18 km.
 It is 1005 km2 in area.
-The island reaches 536 m in elevation.
+It reaches 536 m in elevation.
 It is located within the Skeena-Queen Charlotte Regional District.
+The Banks Nii Łuutiksm Conservancy is located on the north end of the island.